-However, it is no recommended to use an IC card when it comes to take the Japanese bullet train, also known as Shinkansen.
-In fact, IC cards only work for a few ones such as the Tokaido-Sanyo, and need some preparation beforehand to actually be usable.
+However, using an IC card when taking the Japanese bullet train, also known as Shinkansen, is not recommended.
+IC cards only work for a few, such as the Tokaido-Sanyo, and need some preparation beforehand to be usable.

 Which IC card covers which area?

-Since 2013, the operators of the 10 cards listed previously made it possible to use these cards almost everywhere in Japan.
-In other words, no matter which card you own, it will be compatible with the other 9 transportation systems.
+Since 2013, the operators of the ten cards listed have made it possible to use them almost everywhere in Japan.
+In other words, no matter which card you own, it will be compatible with the other nine transportation systems.

-It goes without saying that it is not possible to use IC cards outside of the above 10 cards’ covered areas because the rest of the country is not equipped to support such system.
+Using regular IC cards outside the above ten cards’ covered areas is impossible because the rest of the country is not equipped to support such a system.

 Where to get an IC card?

-To use your IC card at a train station, simply place it on top of the card reader, wait for the clicking sound, and the gates will open.
+To use your IC card at a train station, place it on top of the card reader, wait for the clicking sound, and the ticket gate will open.
 The fare for the ride will be automatically deducted from your card once you exit the gates of your final destination station.

-If the gates won’t open, chances are you don’t have enough money to pay for the full fare.
-Just head towards the fare adjustment machines located nearby and recharge your IC card.
+If the ticket gate doesn’t open, you don’t have enough money to pay for the total fare.
+Head towards the nearby fare adjustment machines and recharge your prepaid IC card.

 How to top it up?

-It is also possible to recharge it in the bus; however, you need to ask the driver to do it for you, which is not always ideal.
+It is also possible to recharge it on the bus; however, you need to ask the driver to do it for you, which is not always ideal.